jdesilosmd/pubmedhh/README.md

 Pubmedhh requires Apache, MySQL and PHP.

-Customize for your site in include/conf.php, include/dbconnect.php and cgi-bin/search.cgi.
+Customize for your site in areas indicated in files include/conf.php, include/dbconnect.php and cgi-bin/search.cgi.

+To use askMEDLINE, first initialize the database by running the command "mysql -u ADMIN -p < ask1.sql".

 ## License